BibleTools

 Understanding God's hand in our preparation for the Kingdom of God is also advanced by remembering that we are the clay sculpture our Creator is molding and shaping (Isaiah 64:8).
 Does any work of art—any painting, carving, drawing, tapestry, work of literature, or fine meal for that matter—have inherent power to shape itself?

 The natural man, even apart from God's purpose, is a magnificent work of art.
 David writes in Psalm 139:14, "I am fearfully and wonderfully made."
-Yet, when born into the Kingdom of God, we will be the most magnificent masterpieces there are, far superior to what we are now.
+Yet, when we have put on incorruption and immortality, and have inherited the Kingdom of God, we will be the most magnificent masterpieces there are, far superior to what we are now.
 To mold and shape us into God's image requires love, wisdom, and multiple other powers far beyond anything any person—even Jesus as a human being—has.

 John W. Ritenbaugh